admire-eurohpc/hercules/README.md

 # Usage

-The current prototype of Hercules enables the access to the storage infrastructure in three different ways: API library, FUSE, and LD_PRELOAD by overriding symbols.
+The current prototype of Hercules enables the access to the storage infrastructure in three different ways: API library and LD_PRELOAD by overriding symbols.
 In the following subsection we describe the characteristics of the preferred option.

-## Running with LD_PRELOAD
+## With Slurm
 We provide a script that launches a Hercules deployment (_scripts/hercules_).
 This script reads all initialization parameters from a provided configuration file (_hercules.conf_).

 Custom configuration files can be specified launching Hercules in this manner, where "CONF_PATH" is the path to the configuration file:

 ```
-source hercules start -f <CONF_PATH>
+hercules start -f <CONF_PATH>
 ```

 If not configuration file is provided, Hercules looks for default files _/etc/hercules.conf_, _./hercules.conf_, _hercules.conf_, or _<PROJECT_PATH>/conf/hercules.conf_ in that order.

 Hercules can override I/O calls by using the LD_PRELOAD environment variable.
 Both data and metadata calls are currently intercepted by the implemented dynamic library.
+As example:

 ```
-export LD_PRELOAD=/beegfs/home/hercules/build/tools/libhercules_posix.so
+export LD_PRELOAD=libhercules_posix.so ls /mnt/hercules_mount_point
 ```

 To stop a Hercules deployment:

 ```
 hercules stop
 ```

-### Without Slurm
+## Without Slurm
 To run Hercules in a non-Slurm environment, the script need additional parameters:

 ```
-source hercules start -m <meta_server_hostfile> -d <data_server_hostfile> -c <client_hostfile> -f <CONF_PATH>
+hercules start -m <meta_server_hostfile> -d <data_server_hostfile> -f <CONF_PATH>

 meta_server_hostfile: file containing hostnames of metadata servers
 data_server_hostfile: file containing hostnames of data servers
-client_hostfile: file containing hostnames of clients
 ```

 #### Hostfile Example